Use this free printable leaf colouring page as an easy autumn art project to explore pens, paints, pastels and pattens.

 Five ways to use these colouring sheets:

-2 :: Zentangle them, filling each leaf with a different geometric pattern.
-Fine marker pens are better for pattening.
+2 :: Use Zentangle® Method, filling each leaf with a different geometric pattern.
+Fine marker pens are better for patterning.

 3 :: Watercolour them.
 First paint each leaf with water, then use watercolour paints in green, red, orange, yellow and brown to add colour on top of the water.
 This ‘wet on wet’ technique produces unique, gorgeous colour blends.
 You could also use a wax crayon or oil pastel to draw veins on each leaf, then paint with watercolours over the top.
 Notice how the wax/oil resists the paint and how your veins stand out.